parimal-art/swipe_parimal/README.md

 ### Normalization

-All answers are normalized before evaluation to ensure fairness:

-* Converted to lowercase.
+* Answers converted to lowercase.
-* All punctuation is stripped.
+* Punctuation stripped.
-* Extra whitespace is removed.
+* Extra whitespace removed.

 ### Keyword Matching

-The system checks for the presence of predefined keywords in the candidate’s normalized answer.
-Each found keyword is marked as **matched**.
+* System checks for presence of predefined keywords.
+* Each match is recorded.

 ### Scoring